rgreenblatt/multi_hop/write_up.md

 The dataset is made by starting with a distribution of questions that produce an integer.
 Then, we have a bunch of possible ways of templating an n-hop question given an initial integer (e.g., asking the model to get the element with the atomic number corresponding to the answer to this question).
-Some of these add an additional hop (e.g., number X -> US state that was the X state to join the union -> state motto for that state) to create a 3-hop question.
+Some of these add an additional hop (e.g., number X -> US state that was the Xth state to join the union -> state motto for that state) to create a 3-hop question.
-Additionally, some of these 2 hop or 3 hop questions produce an integer that can be chained into another question creating 3 hop or 4 hop questions.
+Additionally, some of these 2-hop or 3-hop questions produce an integer that can be chained into another question creating 3-hop or 4-hop questions.

 I include a moderate number of different possible templates, but generally the questions aren't that diverse.
-I tried to ensure that each template results in many possible answers such that picking the most common/likely response yields a baseline accuracy <5% (and this worked, e.g., Haiku 3.5 has a very low performance on 2 hop questions despite presumably being decent at guessing); this also applies to intermediate values in the chain of hops.
+I tried to ensure that each template results in many possible answers such that picking the most common/likely response yields a baseline accuracy <5% (and this worked, e.g., Haiku 3.5 has very low performance on 2-hop questions despite presumably being decent at guessing); this also applies to intermediate values in the chain of hops.
-I also tried to ensure that questions are sufficiently unrelated that short circuiting / memorization is difficult.
+I also tried to ensure that questions are sufficiently unrelated that short-circuiting / memorization is difficult.
-Relatedly, I tried to ensure that each step requires at least some retrieval rather than being sufficiently salient/common as to be practically detokenizable to the correct answer (e.g., for "On what day of the month was the 17th US president born?", the text "17th US president" practically can be instantly detokenized to "Andrew Johnson" as this is very common to introduce presidents like this making this question more like a 1 hop question than a 2 hop question).
+Relatedly, I tried to ensure that each step requires at least some retrieval rather than being sufficiently salient/common as to be practically detokenizable to the correct answer (e.g., for "On what day of the month was the 17th US president born?", the text "17th US president" practically can be instantly detokenized to "Andrew Johnson" as this is very common to introduce presidents like this, making this question more like a 1-hop question than a 2-hop question).

 The templates I use are: